Addiction and the Low-Income American Community

 Several stereotypes exist within American society concerning poverty and addiction.
-Many people believe that lower-income communities rely on drugs and alcohol to cope with the stress of day-to-day living.
+Many people believe that lower-income communities rely on drugs and alcohol to cope with the stress of daily life.

-This leads some to believe that addiction is a “character defect” or “moral flaw.”
-They think that the lower-income class is filled with indecent and unethical people.
+Some even conclude that addiction is a “character defect” or “moral flaw.”
+They think that lower-income people are naturally more likely to be indecent and unethical.

-The National Institute on Drug Abuse (NIDA), along with the majority of modern doctors and scientists, classifies addiction as a chronic disease that affects the brain.
-It is not a character flaw or moral failure, but a progressive disorder that affects people of all socioeconomic statuses.
+The National Institute on Drug Abuse (NIDA), along with most modern doctors and scientists, classify addiction as a chronic disease affecting the brain.
+It is not a character flaw or moral failure, but a disorder affecting people of all walks of life.

-Unfortunately, data tells us that addiction is more common among low-income American communities than others.
+Unfortunately, the data tells us that addiction is more common in low-income communities.
 There is no scientific evidence that can provide a direct reason for this correlation.

 A person’s likelihood to develop a substance use disorder depends on many aspects, including: